Sangeeth1995/DNNAM/README.md

 # Deep Neural Network Based Attention Model for Structural Component Recognition

-This is the tensorflow implementation of "Deep Neural Network Based Attention Model for Structural Component Recognition.
+This is the tensorflow implementation of "Deep Neural Network Based Attention Model for Structural Component Recognition".
 This repository includes the proposed Synchronous Dual Attention Module, Batch of Multi-feature Attention Module and Parallel Excitation Module.
 The results folder contains the results and the visualizations using attention maps.

 # Citation